Carbs for Power

 Protein to Grow

-Though proteins can be used as a source of energy, they have other life-sustaining tasks, such as building healthy bones, repairing muscle tissue, and producing the neurotransmitters and enzymes that keep our brain functioning and our metabolism fired up.
+Though proteins can be used as a source of energy, they have other vital, life-sustaining tasks around the body.
+Proteins are needed to build healthy bones, repair muscle tissue, and they’re necessary for manufacturing both neurotransmitters and numerous types of enzymes that keep our brain functioning and our metabolism fired up.

 Foods high in protein stay in the stomach longer, taking time to digest and resulting in a “full” feeling through the day.
 High-quality sources of protein can be found in eggs, seafood, and lean cuts of beef, pork, or chicken.
 Some plant-based proteins such as nuts, seeds, and beans are lower in fat.
 And if you can comfortably digest dairy products, skim milk and low-fat yogurt are good sources of the protein you need with a healthy dose of Vitamin D.